charleskoffler/clprolf/simol_framework/README.md

 1.2 20240108 Added Forced_inh and fForced_int_inh
 1.3 20240111 Simol framework for beginners
 1.4 20240113 Corrections on class and files names.
 Beginners package in a directory.
+1.5 20240113 Minor correction

+History of the versions of the simol PHP 8 framework